Eating Disorders & Diabetes (EDDM)

 Sociocultural factors

-- Stress and Coping Mechanisms: High levels of stress or difficulties in coping with the demands of managing diabetes may lead individuals to engage in harmful behaviors.
+- Stress and coping mechanisms: High levels of stress or difficulties in coping with the demands of managing diabetes may lead individuals to engage in harmful behaviors and have a range of emotional responses.

 What does EDDM treatment look like?